fenago/machine-learning-for-finance/lab_guides/Lab_10.md

 for Hackers*],
 <http://camdavidsonpilon.github.io/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/>.

-This is probably the only probabilistic programming book that focuses on practical applications.
+This is probably the only probabilistic programming course that focuses on practical applications.
 Not only is it free and open source, it also gets frequent updates with new libraries and tools so that it always stays relevant.